chef-boneyard/chef-web-docs-2016/step_resource/step_resource_machine_batch_destroy_all_machines.rst

 ..
 This is an included how-to.

 ..
-To delete multiple machines in-parallel:
+To delete all machines:

 .. code-block:: ruby